simonzabrocki/SimulationDashboard/README.md

 Features:
-- Heatmap for index categories
 - Improve country comparator
-- Add map in simulation tool
 - Add data explorer for simulation models (like the one for the index)

 # Authors